ChickenCombo/ChickenCombo/README.md

 ### 👤 About Me

-- Currently studying at University of Santo Tomas
+- 4th year Information Technology student from University of Santo Tomas
 - Loves music, video games, and anime

 ৻(  •̀ ᗜ •́  ৻)